Mathematics

 Long term planning: The National Curriculum for Mathematics, Development Matters and the Early Learning Goals (Number and Numerical Patterns,) provide the long term planning for mathematics taught in the school.

-Medium term planning
+Medium term planning:

 Years R-6 use White Rose Maths as their medium term planning documents.
 These schemes provide teachers with exemplification for maths objectives and are broken down into fluency, reasoning and problem solving, key aims of the National Curriculum.
 They support a mastery approach to teaching and learning and have number at their heart.
 They ensure teachers stay in the required key stage and support the ideal of depth before breadth.
 They support pupils working together as a whole group and provide plenty of time to build reasoning and problem solving elements into the curriculum.
 YR, Y1 and Y2 also follow the NCTEM Mastering Number initiative as an additional standalone programme.

-Short term planning
+Short term planning:

 The above schemes of learning support daily lesson planning.
 Lessons are planned using a common planning format and are monitored at intervals by the mathematics subject leader.
 EYFS planning is based on the medium term plans and delivered as appropriate to individual children with thought to where the children are now and what steps they need to take next.
 Resources from the ‘Mastering the Curriculum’ are also used alongside White Rose Maths as appropriate.